All You Need to Know About LupaVita PM Sleep Aid Lupus Supplement

 In a study published in 2013 by the Journal of Rheumatology, researchers discovered that patients with lupus had far more problems with sleep than the rest of the population.
 And it really is a “which came first” scenario, since lupus causes a feeling of incredible, debilitating fatigue as well as these sleep disturbances.
 We aim to be a before bed vitamin that is aiming to help you sleep throughout the night and reduce inflammation.

-Valerian Root is a safe herb that has been seen to naturally aid with sleep, calm anxiety, lower blood pressure, and improve stress management.
+Valerian Root: Valerian Root is a safe herb that has been seen to naturally aid with sleep, calm anxiety, lower blood pressure, and improve stress management.
 By improving GABA levels, valerian makes it easier for both the mind and body to relax.
 Since relaxation is the antithesis of stress, valerian root is an excellent natural way to help keep your stress down and your quality of life up.

-Quercetin (QU) is a kind of natural flavonoids, with lipid-lowering, anti-inflammatory and anti-oxidant properties.
+Quercetin: Quercetin (QU) is a kind of natural flavonoids, with lipid-lowering, anti-inflammatory and anti-oxidant properties.
 Research shows that anti-inflammatory foods containing quercetin can help manage symptoms related to autoimmune disorders like Lupus.
 Quercetin plays a role in regulating the immune system’s response to outside stressors through cell signaling pathways called kinases and phosphatases, two types of enzyme and membrane proteins needed for proper cellular function.

-Magnesium is important for maintaining health in the heart, bones, muscles and nerves.
+Magnesium: Magnesium is important for maintaining health in the heart, bones, muscles and nerves.
 Adding Magnesium to the LupaVita PM formula may reduce the risk of magnesium deficiency.
 Magnesium levels have also been seen as a marker for disease activity in SLE patients as well.

-Ginger’s anti-inflammatory properties seem to help relieve pain and improve function for all types of Lupus.
+Ginger: Ginger’s anti-inflammatory properties seem to help relieve pain and improve function for all types of Lupus.
 The compounds in ginger can function as a COX-2 inhibitor, the same way as common medications for Lupus or Arthritis.
 Ginger also suppresses leukotrienes (inflammatory molecules) and switch off certain inflammatory genes, potentially making it more effective than conventional pain relievers.

-GABA (gamma-aminobutyric acid) is one of the major neurotransmitters, chemicals that brain cells use to communicate with each other.
+GABA: GABA (gamma-aminobutyric acid) is one of the major neurotransmitters, chemicals that brain cells use to communicate with each other.
 It is the primary inhibitory brain chemical that calms the mind and puts the brakes on brain activity when needed.
 By inhibiting over-stimulation of the brain, GABA may help promote relaxation and ease nervous tension.

-Vitamin B6 helps in the production of neurotransmitters, the chemicals that allow brain and nerve cells to communicate with one another.
+Vitamin B6: Vitamin B6 helps in the production of neurotransmitters, the chemicals that allow brain and nerve cells to communicate with one another.
 Vitamin B6 is also used as a cofactor of GABA.
 People with autoimmune conditions, including Lupus, are more likely than others to have trouble getting enough vitamin B6.
-In a NIH published study of Vitamin B6, a "higher intake of vitamin B6 may prevent the occurence of active disease in SLE.
+In a NIH published study of Vitamin B6, a "higher intake of vitamin B6 may prevent the occurrence of active disease in SLE.

-Boswellia acts as a powerful anti-inflammatory.
+Boswellia: Boswellia acts as a powerful anti-inflammatory.
 This is due to its ability to reduce the body’s production of leukotrienes, which promote inflammation.
 Boswellia has been used to treat lupus, RA, Crohn’s disease, Fibromyalgia and Osteoarthritis.
 It can also be helpful against gastrointestinal inflammation.
 People who are sensitive to it may experience stomach upset and diarrhea and acid reflux.